UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

     cd /c/Users/uweal/NonlinearOptimizationTestFunctions
     julia --project=. -e 'using Pkg; Pkg.resolve(); Pkg.instantiate(); include("test/runtests.jl")'

 Tests cover function evaluations, metadata validation, edge cases (NaN, Inf, 1e-308, empty input vectors, and bounds for bounded functions), and optimization with Optim.jl.
 For functions marked as `bounded`, tests verify finite values at the lower and upper bounds (`lb`, `ub`) instead of infinity, reflecting their constrained domain.
-Gradient tests are centralized in test/runtests.jl for consistency.
-All tests, including those for the newly added De Jong F5 function, pass as of the last update, ensuring robustness and correctness.
+Extensive gradient tests are conducted in `test/runtests.jl` to ensure the correctness of analytical gradients.
+These gradients are rigorously validated by comparing them against numerical gradients computed via finite differences and gradients obtained through automatic differentiation (AD) using ForwardDiff, ensuring high accuracy and reliability.
+All tests, including those for the newly added Deckkers-Aarts and Shekel functions, pass as of the last update, ensuring robustness and correctness.

 ## License